Barcelona complete Adama Traore loan transfer as Wolves winger links up with Xavi

 Barcelona have completed a loan deal for Wolves winger Adama Traore, the club confirmed on Saturday.

-Traore, 26, began his career in the Catalans' famed La Masia youth system before moving on.
+Traore, 26, began his career in the Catalans' famed La Masia youth system before moving on in 2015.

-He has now returned to his first club, where he becomes their third signing of the January window.
+He has now returned to his first club, where he becomes their third signing of the January window, with Barca having the option to make the move permanent at the end of the 2021-22 campaign.

 Editors' Picks